Recurrent Neural Networks with Linear Structures for Electricity Price Forecasting: Empirical Results and discussion

-Table \ref{tab:hyperparams_all_models} in Appendix summarises hyperparameter optimisation results from the validation sample for all model architectures.
+Table \ref{tab:hyperparams_all_models} in the Appendix summarises hyperparameter optimisation results from the validation sample for all model architectures.
 This set of optimal hyperparameters will serve as initial values for forecasting the test sample.
-Despite the pure RNN achieving the lowest validation RMSE ($28.12$), the difference between it and the best hybrid configuration, especially the RNN-LEM-KF model ($28.16$), is marginal ($\approx 0.05$ RMSE).
+The hybrid configurations deliver the lowest RMSE across all settings, followed by the nonlinear RNN, whereas the linear model alone is insufficient to capture the underlying price dynamics and therefore exhibits higher errors.
 The low RMSE value associated with the RNN model can be the result of finely tuned hyperparameters.
-More precisely, the optimal initial learning rate is small ($\eta_{\mathrm{init}} = 2.48\times10^{-5}$), the initial training window is large ($D_{\mathrm{init}} = 359$), and mild regularisation ($\lambda_{w,\mathrm{init}} = 5.31\times10^{-4}$) that preserves nonlinear temporal dependencies while stabilising recurrent gradients.
-The linear LEM and KF models, conversely, depend on explicit feature relationships and limited memory, as evidenced by their learning rates ($\eta_{\mathrm{init}} = 1.71\times10^{-5}$ and $1.23\times10^{-3}$, respectively), abbreviated update intervals (e.g., $D_{\mathrm{all}} = 33$ for KF model), and more stringent penalties (e.g., $\lambda_{w,\mathrm{init}} = 3.09\times10^{-3}$ for KF model).
-This explains their relatively low validation accuracy (RMSE = 31.30 and 30.52, respectively).
+More precisely, the optimal initial learning rate is moderate ( $\eta_{\mathrm{init}} = 5.51\times10^{-4}$), allowing efficient early optimization.
+The initial training window is large ($D_{\mathrm{init}} = 540$), and mild regularisation ( $\lambda_{w,\mathrm{init}} = 4.77\times10^{-3}$) that preserves nonlinear temporal dependencies while stabilising recurrent gradients.
+Moreover, the RNN model benefits from a larger number of hidden units ($H=110$) enabling it to capture complex nonlinear relationships.\\ The difference between the $H_{KF}$ and $H_{RNN}$ is due to the fact that the linear/KF branch is adopted to capture stable linear effects, while the nonlinear RNN branches aim to handle more complex nonlinear temporal relationships.
+Hence, a larger KF hidden-layer dimension is unnecessary as it risks interfering with the nonlinear representations learned by the RNN components.\\ The linear LEM and KF models depend on explicit feature relationships and limited memory, as evidenced by their learning rates ( $\eta_{\mathrm{init}} = 1.85\times10^{-5}$ and $7.56\times10^{-4}$, respectively), abbreviated , and more stringent penalties (e.g., $\lambda_{w,\mathrm{init}} = 1.28\times10^{-3}$ for KF model).\\ The optimal sequence length of all models is set to 1 ($L=1$), signifying that extended sequences were unnecessary.
+Moreover, the updated training window ($D_{\mathrm{all}}$) is consistently short across all models, indicating that frequent model updates using recent data are beneficial for capturing evolving market dynamics.\\ The hyperparameter regimes of hybrid models are intermediate and more balanced.
+The LEM–RNN configuration reduces RNN capacity relative to the pure RNN ($H=76$), limiting model complexity and mitigating overfitting while preserving nonlinearity.
+In addition, it adopts a shorter training window ($D_{\mathrm{init}} = 114$), indicating that it can adapt to recent dynamics more quickly than relying on long historical data.
+Further, lower initial learning rates ($\eta_{\mathrm{init}} = 6.72\times10^{-5}$ ) promote stabilisation early in the optimisation process.\\ Additionally, the fully integrated RNN–LEM–KF model achieves a compact, well-regularised configuration, characterised by a smaller hidden size ($H=53$) and a shorter initial training window ($D_{\mathrm{init}} = 263$) than the standalone RNN and KF models.
+As a result, joint optimisation across all components promotes parameter efficiency over maximum capacity.